WebOfTrustInfo/rwot10-buenosaires/topics-and-advance-readings/rwot-primer.md

 After each day of the workshop, we're scheduling a non-sponsored dinner for participants.
 Some of you may be introverts who need to rest and relax back in your hotel rooms (or wandering the beautiful streets of our locale!), but for the rest of you, we hope you'll attend.

 This is one of the activities that occurs "in the margins" of the workshop, a category that also includes our morning breakfasts, our noontime lunches, and our afternoon breaks.
-It's a time that you can meet with your colleagues and make connections outside your working group, but it's also an opportunity to spontaneously generate ideas that might be useful to your paper, to your fellows' papers, or even to the digital-identity space in general.
+These "interstitial opportunities" providea time that you can meet with your colleagues and make connections outside your working group, but it's also an opportunity to spontaneously generate ideas that might be useful to your paper, to your fellows' papers, or even to the digital-identity space in general.
 We've had great questions and thoughts come out of past activities "in the margins" that have influenced the DID specification and more.

 Ultimately, any creative work is the product of both perspiration and inspiration.
 The workshop days will provide you with plenty of opportunity to contribute your perspiration, but look to the margins for your _inspiration_.